France: The Best of the Loire Valley

 Roadside Treats and Eats

-One of my favorite things about driving through France are the serendipitous discoveries that lie around every corner.
+One of my favorite things about driving through France is the serendipitous discoveries that lie around every corner.

 We entered a nearly empty room, but soon it was full to the brim with older French men and women, and they began bringing out the courses.
 It was exquisite, not in the way the meal at Hotel Georges V was, but more because of its rustic authenticness and true Gaulic charm.